 The Commission is guided by the lived experience of people with mental illness and their carers.
 We work in partnership with people with mental illness, their families and carers, and with stakeholders across all levels of government and non-government sectors, including housing, employment, health, education and justice.
 We are interested to know how many people with lived experience we are connected with, which is why we ask you to identify this in the form below if you feel comfortable doing so.

-The information collected on this form will only be used for the purpose for which it was provided to the Mental Health Commission of NSW.
+The information collected on this form will only be used for the purpose for which it was provided to the NSW Mental Health Commission.
 The Commission will not disclose this information to any third party without your permission.

 What happens with the information I provide on the Submit your story form on the website?

 The Submit your story form allows users to send their stories to the Commission for possible publication on the Commission website, social media and enewsletter.
 The stories will only be published with the author's permission and at the Commission's discretion.
 Story authors may be contacted by Commission staff for further information.The information collected will only be used for the purpose for which it was provided.
 We will not add your email address or name to any mailing list, or disclose the information to anyone else without your permission except in accordance with the Privacy and Personal Information Protection Act 1988.

 What happens to information I provide via the Commission's Twitter and Faceboook accounts?